 - University of Pristina (1969),

 - University of Montenegro (1974)

 The degree in University generally takes four to five years, while Magistracy degree is for two years and the Doctorate/PhD degree is for one year in Serbia.
 International students and stateless students are enrolled on the same principles as the Serbian students.
 Serbian students are allowed to study at public universities for free of cost, on the other hand there are tuition fees for foreign students but a very low cost.
 Tuition costs at private schools may vary.

 Serbian citizens and people holding permanent and temporary residency in Serbia have the right to obtain publically financed health services.
 HIF covers specialist treatment, hospitalization, prescription, pregnancy, rehabilitation and childbirth.
 It is employer’s responsibility to enroll the employee with the HIF.
 Healthcare insurance cards are issued yearly and with this card access is granted to the state medical facilities and to obtain healthcare free of cost with some exceptions.
 Foreigners without employment in Serbia should provide proof of Private health insurance to get the residence permit.
 Expats who have jobs are expected to pay medical expenses unless their insurance is included under the bilateral health insurance treaty agreement between their home country and Serbia.
-There are well trained medical staff but also long waiting list and lack of facilities or equipment’s in public healthcare clinics and hospitals.
+There are well-trained medical staff but also long waiting lists and a lack of facilities or equipments in public healthcare clinics and hospitals.

 Moving to Serbia

 Compare the costs and save up to 40% on your move.
 Within just 1 minute you can get the 5 best offers from over 1,000 professional international moving companies here for free.
 Over 200,000 emigrants have successfully used this service to date.